Mini tarts filled with pie filling.

 Cream the fats and sugar: Add the shortening, margarine, and sugar to a bowl and mix together with an electric mixer until it’s light and fluffy.

 Add egg replacer and extract: Stir together the egg replacer powder and water until it gets foamy.
-Then pour it in the butter and sugar mixture with the extract and mix those in for another minute.
+Add this, and the extract, to the butter and sugar mixture, and mix for another minute.

 Add in the flour: Mix in the flour with the electric mixer about ½ cup at a time until the dough forms little chunks.
 (It almost looks like sand).
 You may need to add another tablespoon or 2 of flour to get the chunky consistency.
 If your dough looks like cookie dough, it doesn’t have enough flour and your tarts will not work.